-- For information about these attributes, see the "XML Attributes" topic in the Flash map help. - 5 Choose Validate to verify the expression.
+For information about these attributes, see the "XML Attributes" topic in the Flash map help.

+- 5 Choose Validate to verify the expression.
 If there are no syntax errors, choose OK. - 6 In Edit Variables, choose OK. - 7 Choose Preview.
-As Figure 13-20 shows, the sales values appear in \$4.52M format on the map and in the tooltip.
+The sales values appear in \$4.52M format on the map and in the tooltip.